sujith-eag/personal-site/content/docs/python/col_extra/unit_1_ans1.md

 #### Demonstrate the usage of pass, continue and break with the help of appropriate example.

-* Illustrate conditions and looping statements in python with suitable examples.
 * Illustrate break, continue and pass statements in Python.
 * Describe the purpose and usage of Break, Continue and Pass in Python.
 * In what situations, break and continue statements were used?
 Discuss with examples.
 * Demonstrate the usage of pass, break and continue statement in python using suitable examples.
 * Explain the significance of break, continue and pass with suitable example.

 **Answer :**

 - `break` – Exits the loop immediately and transfers control to the next statement after the loop.
 - `continue` – Skips the rest of the current loop iteration and moves to the next iteration.
-- `pass` – It is a do nothing statement, used as a placeholder.
+- `pass` – It is a do nothing statement, used as a placeholder in code blocks.

 Breaking out of the the loop when `i == 3`
 ```python